Johan Forsman

 Johan Forsman or Johan Forsman Löwenström (born 15 June 1968) is a Swedish musician, singer, record producer, songwriter, music arranger and engineer based in Gothenburg, Sweden.
-He was a member krautrock band Hübrizine in the late eighties and psychedelic rock band The Bad Karma and The Simpkins in the early nineties.
-Forsman has worked with musical acts such as the Soundtrack of our lives, Caesars, Weeping Willows, Håkan Hellström, Karin Dreijers early band Honey is Cool, Jens Lekman, Thåström, among others.
+He was a member of krautrock band Hübrizine in the late eighties and psychedelic rock band The Bad Karma and The Simpkins in the early nineties.
+Forsman has worked with musical acts such as the Soundtrack of our lives, Caesars, Weeping Willows, Håkan Hellström, Karin Dreijer's early band Honey is Cool, Jens Lekman, Thåström, among others.
 Johan Forsman is still active as a record producer/engineer and is currently a member of Tapefly.

 Early career

 Forsman began recording artists in the late eighties using simple formulas of recording.
 Only equipment fabricated prior to 1980 were permitted in the studio.
 This resulted in a non-typical sound for the late eighties era.
-Among the first bands that had their early recordings engineered by Forsman were Broder Daniel and psychedelic rock group Whipped cream and other delights.
-Karin Dreijers Honey is Cool and Silverbullit.
+Among the first bands that had their early recordings engineered by Forsman were Broder Daniel and psychedelic rock group Whipped cream and other delights, and Silverbullit.
 Eventually Forsman caught the attention of Union Carbide Productions front men Ebbot Lundberg, Björn Olsson and Ian Person as they were looking for someone to record their new band, the Soundtrack of our lives.
 Between 1994 and 1996 the pre-productions for TSOOL's first 2 double albums were recorded.
 Some of this material can be found under the name the Romelanda sessions.